hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use Security Onion only in environments where you are authorized to collect and analyze security telemetry.
-Because it centralizes network and host data, it can expose sensitive information if deployed without clear governance.
+Deploy Security Onion only in environments where you are authorized to collect and analyze security telemetry.
+Because it centralizes network packets, host logs, and alert data in one place, governance over who can access what is essential — not optional.

-Be explicit about what data sources you ingest and who can access them.
-Security Onion is a security operations platform, not a general surveillance platform; access should be role-based and tied to defensive responsibilities.
+Be explicit about which data sources are ingested and who can query them.
+This is a security operations platform, not a general monitoring tool.
+Access should be role-based and limited to defensive responsibilities.

 When using Security Onion for training, prefer lab data or synthetic traffic.
-If you mirror production traffic for testing, apply the same privacy and retention safeguards you would use for any enterprise telemetry system.
+If you mirror production traffic for testing purposes, apply the same privacy, access, and retention controls you would apply to any production telemetry system.

 tool-history-origin-and-purpose